What is Child Abuse?

 The effect of Child abuse

 The effects of child sexual abuse can include depression, post-traumatic stress disorder, anxiety, complex post-traumatic stress disorder, propensity to further victimisation in adulthood, physical injury to the child, among other problems.
 Sexual abuse by a family member is a form of incest and can result in more serious and long-term psychological trauma, especially in the case of parental incest.
+(NOTE: Children do not know about such things therefore we must watch children for any unusual or different behaviour)

 Who are the predators of child abuse?